 Community is at the heart of the mission and values of the North Quabbin Garlic and Arts Festival.
 Local community organizations have booths and tables to share the wonderful service, justice, environmental, education and health work they contribute to the region.

-These are among the community organizations that were present at the 2014 festival:
+These are the community organizations that will be at the 2016 festival:

 - Quabbin Composting & Organic Gardening Program – works to protect the environment for future generations by recycling food resources, through sustainable agriculture, and by encouraging these practices in our community.